HaiderZaidiDev/build-vpc-cluster/README.md

 # build-vpc-cluster
-Terraform script to build a Open Shift Cluster on an IBM Cloud VPC.
+Terraform script to build a OpenShift Cluster on an IBM Cloud VPC.

 This script provisions the following resources:
 - [X] Openshift Cluster